equinor/radix-platform/scripts/README.md

 There are seven steps to setting up a Radix cluster from scratch.
 These steps can be run individually when modifying an existing cluster, or sequentially when setting up a new cluster:

 1. Install infrastructure (described above)
-2. Bootstrap
+2. Bootstrap AKS cluster
 3. Deploy base components
-4. Deploy Radix applications
+4. Install Radix components
-5. Create GitHub webhooks
+5. Deploy Radix applications
 6. Create aliases (`prod` only)
 7. Install network security test